robsmi-msfte/AVDBlueprint/README.md

   When an Azure Key Vault is deleted, it transitions to a "soft delete" state for a period of time, before actually being deleted.
   While an Azure Key Vault is in soft delete state, another key vault cannot be created with the same name.
 Therefore, if you do not change your
   Resource Prefix value for subsequent deployments, the subsequent deployments will fail with an error referencing Key Vault name.

+* Create a Resource Group for your Blueprint resources During the Blueprint deployment process, you will be creating some resources that you may want to retain after the blueprint has been deployed.
+Depending on various factors, you may create a managed identity, a storage blob, etc. To that end, you could create a resource group, and in that resource group you only create items that are related to your Blueprint work.
+Another reason for this is that you can build and deconstruct a Blueprint, over and over, yet retain some of the core objects necessary, which will save time and effort.

+    Example: WVDBlueprint-RG

+* Development and/or Production environments can be used to work with the Blueprint code Development environments are well suited to streamlining workflows such as [“import”](https://docs.microsoft.com/en-us/azure/governance/blueprints/how-to/import-export-ps) and [“assign”](https://docs.microsoft.com/en-us/azure/governance/blueprints/how-to/manage-assignments-ps) the Blueprints.
+PowerShell or CloudShell can be utilized for various tasks.
+If using PowerShell, you may need to import the [Az.Blueprint module](https://docs.microsoft.com/en-us/azure/governance/blueprints/how-to/manage-assignments-ps#add-the-azblueprint-module) for PowerShell.

 ## Trademarks